 Typomundus was conceived under the auspices of the International Center for the Typographic Arts in New York.
 Founded in 1961, the original purposes of ICTA (which also sponsored the organization of Vision 65) were “to assemble, evaluate and document material in the field of visual and graphic communication that can be used for educational purposes, and to disseminate this material throughout the world to inspire, encourage and facilitate on an international basis the exchange of ideas, philosophies and material in matters dealing with every medium and process of the typographic arts” [a].

-Indeed, the name Typomundus is a compound of the Greek and Latin words ‘typo’ and ‘mundus’, meaning ‘impression’ and ‘world’ respectively, revealed the exhibition’s global aspirations.
-The epithet was illustrated to represent this idea on the exhibition catalogue cover symbolically with the letter ‘O’ in ‘TYPO’ replaced by an image of a golden globe representing a map of the world.
+The nomenclature Typomundus ingeniously merges the Greek and Latin terms ‘typo’ and ‘mundus’, signifying ‘impression’ and ‘world’ respectively, underscoring the exhibition’s worldwide scope.
+This concept was visually conveyed on the cover of the exhibition catalogue, where the letter ‘O’ in ‘TYPO’ was replaced by a golden globe, symbolizing a world map.

-As Cheryl Dipede has recently underlined, this travelling exhibition helped to produce and advertise a new discourse that allowed typographers and communication designers to think of themselves as belonging to a unified, distinct community of ‘graphic designers’, by promoting reflection on the status and role of graphic design with respect to high art, mass communication, and society at large, by advancing a set of professional standards through expert judging and education, and by facilitating an exchange of ideas among professionals and the international graphic design community.
-Not incidentally, the term ‘graphic designer‘ began to predominate more or less in the same period [a]: designers who had previously considered themselves as ‘typographic designers‘ eventually dropped the ‘typo‘, as the term came to reflect the expanded role of the professional designer as a result of the media revolution which was underway within society at large.
+As Cheryl Dipede has recently underlined, this travelling exhibition played a pivotal role in shaping a new narrative, fostering a sense of shared identity among typographers and communication designers by encouraging them to consider themselves as belonging to a unified, distinct community of ‘graphic designers’.
+It facilitated reflection on the status and role of graphic design in relation to high art, mass communication, and society at large.
+The exhibition advanced professional standards through expert judging and education, fostering an exchange of ideas among professionals and the international graphic design community.
+Not incidentally, the term ‘graphic designer‘ began to predominate more or less in the same period [a]: designers who had previously considered themselves as ‘typographic designers‘ eventually dropped the ‘typo‘.
+This shift reflected the expanded role of the professional designer in response to the ongoing media revolution in society.

-It was the period when the visionary philosopher and media theorist (and friend of Grignani) Marshall McLuhan began emphasising the social role of typography as a means of international communication and cooperation, following his 1962 book ‘The Gutenberg Galaxy‘.
-Three key ideas from this book caught the attention of the post-war design community: the pursuit of typography as a unifying cultural force, the importance of print culture as a central organizer of social thought and the idea that individual societies would assemble into a global village under the effects of new electronic media.
+During this period, Marshall McLuhan, a visionary philosopher, and media theorist, who was also a friend of Grignani, gained prominence for emphasizing the social role of typography in international communication and cooperation.
+His 1962 book, ‘The Gutenberg Galaxy‘, introduced three crucial concepts that resonated with the post-war design community.
+These ideas included the exploration of typography as a unifying cultural force, the recognition of print culture as a central organizer of social thought, and the prediction that individual societies would converge into a global village due to the influence of new electronic media.

-Only 612 entries out of 12,000 submitted were selected.
-Typomundus President and Director of ICTA Aaron Burns encouraged the twelve international jurors (none of them from Italy, as “Leo Lionni and Giovanni Pintori were unable to attend”, from Graphis issue n° 121, 1965) to evaluate the exhibition’s submissions according to aesthetic standards such as “form, beauty, appeal, and excellence of typographic artistry”.
-So high were the requirements of the jury that the juror Louis Dorfsman (design director of CBS [a]) remarked that …
+Out of the 12,000 submissions received, only 612 entries were selected for the Typomundus 20 exhibition.
+Aaron Burns, the President and Director of ICTA, encouraged the twelve international jurors (none of them from Italy, as “Leo Lionni and Giovanni Pintori were unable to attend”, from Graphis issue n° 121, 1965) to assess the submissions according to aesthetic standards such as “form, beauty, appeal, and excellence of typographic artistry”.
+The jury set such high standards that Louis Dorfsman, a juror and design director of CBS [a], commented that …

 “the standards of this show are so tough, I doubt whether Gutenberg’s Bible would make the show”

-Typomundus’ mandate also included the creation of a permanent archive at ICTA’s offices in New York both to house the selected entries and to serve as “a research centre for designers, educators, and students”.
-Typomundus thus represented the ambitions of an international organization not only to exhibit but to gather, preserve, and document a global history of typographic design for the first sixty years of the twentieth century.
+Typomundus not only aimed to showcase selected entries but also had a broader mandate, which involved establishing a permanent archive at ICTA’s offices in New York.
+This archive was intended to serve as both a repository for the exhibited works and “a research centre for designers, educators, and students”.
+In essence, Typomundus embodied the aspirations of an international organization to not only exhibit but also to collect, preserve, and document a global history of typographic design spanning the first sixty years of the twentieth century.

-Marilyn Hoffner, from the ICTA’s Publicity Committee (the only observer admitted to the jury’s works), concluded wishing Typomundus 20 helped establish high international standards in typographic design with “a level of excellence for the whole world to emulate”.
+Marilyn Hoffner, representing the ICTA’s Publicity Committee and serving as the sole observer admitted to the jury’s deliberations, expressed her hope that Typomundus 20 would contribute to establishing elevated international standards in typographic design with “a level of excellence for the whole world to emulate”.

-After the judging in October 1964, the ICTA in New York and the Toronto-based Society of Typographic Designers of Canada (the show was supposed to take place in New York but was moved to Toronto due to the height of the Cold War) planned to exhibit the best pieces in NY in April 1965.
-Unfortunately, the whole collection was dumped by accident in Toronto, although much of it had fortunately been photographed beforehand in order to make it “available on 35 mm slides” [a]:
+Following the judging process in October 1964, the ICTA in New York and the Society of Typographic Designers of Canada, based in Toronto (the show was supposed to take place in New York but was moved to Toronto due to the height of the Cold War), intended to showcase the selected works in New York in April 1965.
+However, due to an inadvertent mishap, the entire collection ended up being mistakenly discarded in Toronto.
+Fortunately, a significant portion of the collection had been photographed beforehand in order to make it “available on 35 mm slides” [a]:

 “The 10,000 pieces had been stored in a midtown rented room since last October.
 An unidentified landlord is said to have mistaken the collection for junk and sent it to the incinerator after someone neglected to pay him $55 monthly rent for the room. […] Aaron Burns, director of the Typographic Arts Centre in New York, described the loss as «beyond comprehension».”